Are Colorado Records Public?

 How Do I Find Public Records in Colorado?

 Colorado agencies allow all requesters to find public records.
 However, record custodians at these agencies only provide records to persons who submit official requests.
+Requesters seeking needed data may send a request to the colorado department responsible for it.
 The process required to obtain a record may vary slightly between agencies.
 Regardless, requesters unsure about how to check for public records in Colorado may follow these steps:

 - Decide on the record